 Learn More »

-Shambrekia Wise became a member of NSHSS in 2004 when she was a student at Pleasant Grove High School in Texas.
-She was invited to join the NSHSS Student Council during her college years, and now serves as Secretary of Community Development & Outreach for the NSHSS Fellows Executive Board, our new alumni network of NSHSS members who have graduated from college.
-Shambrekia has significantly benefitted from the lifetime benefits of membership with NSHSS, and is committed to giving back to younger members of NSHSS so that they too may grow from the experiences the Society offers.
+Shambrekia Wise became a member of NSHSS in 2002 when she was a student at Pleasant Grove High School in Texas.
+She was invited to join the NSHSS Student Council during her college years, and now serves as Vice President of Community Development & Outreach for the NSHSS Fellows Executive Board, our alumni network of NSHSS members who have graduated from college.
+Shambrekia has benefitted significantly from the lifetime benefits of NSHSS membership, and is committed to giving back to younger members of NSHSS so that they too may grow from the experiences the Society offers.

 NSHSS Boston Member Event 2015

-NSHSS members participated in the Q&A session during the Boston Member Event at the Harvard Art Museums.
-Students had the chance to connect with other NSHSS members and hear from NSHSS’s Fellows Executive Board during the College Success panel.
-The Boston Event’s College and Career Fair offered members the chance to speak one on one with college admission representatives and education and corporate partners.
+NSHSS members participated in a Q&A session during the Boston Member Event at the Harvard Art Museums.
+Students had the chance to connect with other NSHSS members and received advice from the NSHSS Fellows Executive Board during the College Success panel.
+The Boston Event’s College and Career Fair gave members the opportunity to speak one-on-one with college admission representatives, as well as with educational and corporate partners.
 NSHSS holds events yearly in various cities and states.

 Find an Event Near You »